Read Smith’s plans for the fall 2021 semester.

 At Your Initial Consultation

-The therapist will greet you in the waiting room and you will meet in a private office.
-In the office you can speak freely with your therapist about whatever is concerning you.
-The therapist will help you understand your thoughts and feelings and will not judge you or tell you what to do.
-The therapist's role is to help you understand your problem in the larger context of your life so that you can do what is right for you.
+You will receive a Zoom link by the morning of the appointment via the messages in your patient portal.
+Your therapist will need to ask you a lot of questions in order to understand your thoughts and feelings.
+You can speak freely with your therapist about whatever is concerning you and the therapist will not judge you or tell you what to do.
+The therapist’s role is to help you understand your problem in the larger context of your life so that you can decide and do what is right for you.